 - 7 video players (5 VHS, 1 Beta, 1 Laserdisc) with monitors

-- 2 coin-operated photocopiers are available for patron use.
-See our photocopying and media duplication policy.
+- 2 coin-operated photocopiers (see our photocopying and media duplication policy)

 - 158 seats